Find the career of your dreams in a spreadsheet

 Focus in on the top scoring items – the ones in top place and the ones in second place (or if working on paper, use highlighter pens).

-How can you combine them to make a new career, whether employed or self-employed?
+How could you combine them to make a new career, whether that’s in employment or working for yourself?